 - KickoffLabs – Limited free plan available, other plans start at $29/mo, provides built-in campaign and auto-responder emailing

-Each of these services offer a slightly different feature set/complexity, so you’ll have to weight each one against your desire to get to know a more complex app that might have more power (like LeadPages), or a more streamlined solution with less flexibility (like QuickMVP).
+Each of these services offers a slightly different feature set/complexity, so you’ll have to weigh each one against your desire to get to know a more complex app that might have more power (like LeadPages), or a more streamlined solution with less flexibility (like QuickMVP).

 No matter which method you employ to validate your solution, the important point is to approximate as closely as possible how valuable your solution is to your audience’s pain points.
 If people see immediate value in your solution, they will be eager to whip out their wallets and sign up.
 Your marketing efforts will be easier, your customer churn rate will be lower, and your customers will be eager to share your solution with others.